Fgdou/sr_project/doc/report.md

 # Challenges

 ## Ping reliability
 The `Client` classcalculate the average time difference that the network takes.
 With  this estimation, it can smooth out the receiving of packet, so that the game seems smoother.
+You can see the implementation in the [`MessageTPSSmoother`](../frontend/src/MessageTPSSmoother.ts) class.

 ## Error detection
 For every message received, an id is linked to it.
 The `Client` module compares it, and if there is an error, ask the server to send the full information.